kayabaNerve/serai/docs/Economics.md

 ### Fees

 The fees for a swap within a pool are 0.6%.
-While aggressive compared to comparables and centralized exchanges, this is argued as better than instant exchangers while the protocol near-exclusively offers specific functionality.
+While aggressive compared to comparable and centralized exchanges, this is argued as better than instant exchangers while the protocol near-exclusively offers specific functionality.
 This is a prime opportunity for the protocol to capitalize on.